Orangery at Schönbrunn

 The Gloriette is an impressive colonnaded structure situated on top of the hill behind the palace.
 It was built in 1775 and offers spectacular panoramic views of the palace and the city.
 Furthermore, the café inside is an ideal spot to have a coffee and rest.

-Located near the main entrance, it is divided into a hedge maze to get lost in and a play area that includes different challenges.
-This is undoubtedly a fun activity for all ages that you should not miss.
+Located near the main entrance, the maze features a classic hedge maze to get lost in and a play area with various challenges.
+It’s a fun activity for all ages that you shouldn’t miss.

 This is one of the largest glass palm houses in the world and an architectural marvel of wrought iron.
 It houses an incredible collection of exotic plants from different climatic zones, and although there is a fee to visit, it is highly recommended if you enjoy botany.